 \subsection{Open LLM Leaderboard}

-Open LLM Leaderboard comprises six benchmarks that cover science questions, commonsense inference, multitask accuracy, math reasoning, and truthfulness in generating answers.
-Specifically, it consists of ARC \cite{Mihaylov2018CanAS}, HellaSwag \cite{Zellers2019HellaSwagCA}, WinoGrande \cite{Sakaguchi2019AnAW}, MMLU \cite{Hendrycks2020MeasuringMM}, TruthfulQA \cite{Lin2021TruthfulQAMH}, and GSM8K \cite{Hendrycks2021MeasuringMP}.
-We utilized the Eleuther AI Language Model Evaluation Harness library\cite{eval-harness} to assess language models trained using different methods.
-Table \ref{tab: Open-LLM-Leaderboard} provides a detailed description of the leaderboard evaluation configuration and the experimental settings adopted in this study.
+The Open LLM Leaderboard includes six datasets that assess various capabilities such as science questions, commonsense inference, multitask accuracy, mathematical reasoning, and the truthfulness of generated answers.
+It consists of ARC \cite{Mihaylov2018CanAS}, HellaSwag \cite{Zellers2019HellaSwagCA}, WinoGrande \cite{Sakaguchi2019AnAW}, MMLU \cite{Hendrycks2020MeasuringMM}, TruthfulQA \cite{Lin2021TruthfulQAMH}, and GSM8K \cite{Hendrycks2021MeasuringMP}.
+We used the Eleuther AI Language Model Evaluation Harness library \cite{eval-harness} to evaluate language models trained using various methods.
+Table \ref{tab: Open-LLM-Leaderboard} details the leaderboard evaluation configuration and the experimental settings applied in this study.